Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/index.md

 ## Deployment Methods

 Kong recommends using the `kong/ingress` Helm chart to deploy {{ site.kic_product_name }}.
 This chart supports both [DB-less](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/gateway-discovery/) and [DB-backed](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/db-backed/) deployments.
-If you're not sure which to choose, we recommend choosing DB-less which treats the Kubernetes API server as the source of truth.
+If you're unsure which to choose, we recommend choosing DB-less, which treats the Kubernetes API server as the source of truth.

 [Learn More &raquo;](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/gateway-discovery/)